Nixenn/turn-based-strategy-game/README.md

 	- Yeah I just couldn't figure this one out, sorry.
 Typing a non integer (a number without letters) during your turn crashes the game
 	- This means that, if you aren't using an IDE to run the game, the window will close instantly.
 Your game isn't corrupted.
+-- EXTRA --
+If you need to contact me, my Discord handle is @.1aria.